 The PBM sector is complex, competitive and continues to evolve.
 It's a blend of healthcare benefits, MCOs, commercial insurance carriers, clinical services, payers, consumers, employers, employee benefit consultants, prescribers, retail, mail order and specialty pharmacies and other stakeholders.
 The sector is increasingly regulated as well.
 Healthcare reform, ongoing mergers / acquisitions and cost control measures are pivotal contributors to the changing nature of the PBM market and the business models within it.

-Niche pharmaceutical products and orphan drugs have been on the radar screens of consumers, patient, clinicians, PBMs and healthcare / pharmacy benefit plan stakeholders recently.
+Niche pharmaceutical products and orphan drugs have been appearing as larger targets on the radar screens of consumers, patient, clinicians, PBMs and healthcare / pharmacy benefit plan stakeholders recently.
 These products play important roles in the treatment of rare diseases and conditions.
 While there are not many patients requiring these products, costs tend to run high for them as they are very specialized and required a great deal of research and development to be brought to market.
 Another challenge is since the patient count is low, there are less opportunities for pharmaceutical manufacturers to achieve ROI.

-The distinct need for the products is clear coupled with high treatment costs are a combined issue.
+The distinct priority need for the products is clear coupled with high treatment costs as a combined issue.
 PBMs are tasked with managing the benefit plans through which the products are covered.
 Prior authorizations are part of the rigor for patients and clinicians.
 Patients, employers and other plan sponsors are challenged by the costs involved.
 Pharmaceutical manufacturers are seeking to widen revenue streams by developing novel therapies but face headwinds when it comes to profitably pricing and promoting them in the marketplace.